hazelcast/hazelcast-jet/site/docs/tutorials/observables.md

 ---
-title: Reactive Job Results
+title: Reactive Streams
 id: observables
 ---

-## React to Job Results
+Jet implements reactive streams to allow observation of a job's output from the caller.

 TODO